Chang Hei Yin

-Marcus Chang Hei Yin (張熹延; born 6 April 2000) is a Hong Kong professional footballer who plays as a midfielder for Hong Kong Premier League club Lee Man.
+Marcus Chang Hei Yin (張熹延; born 6 April 2000) is a Hong Kong professional footballer who currently plays as a midfielder for Hong Kong Premier League club Eastern District, on loan from Lee Man.

-Career
+Club career

 In August 2018, Chang graduated from the Pegasus Academy and was promoted to the first team.

 On 3 July 2020, Lee Man revealed that they had signed Chang.

+On 23 July 2025, Chang joined Eastern District on loan for the 2025–26 season.

+International career

+On 19 June 2023, Chang made his international debut for Hong Kong in a friendly match against Thailand.

+On 26 December 2023, he was named in Hong Kong's squad for the 2023 AFC Asian Cup.